 Cajun Smoked Boudin & Boudin Balls

-- 454 g chicken liver soaked for 2 hours in cool water then diced
+- 454 g chicken liver use fresh liver not frozen and soak it for 2 hours in cool water then diced

 - 80 g garlic minced